Array

 Get the first entry of an Array.

 These filters are designed to remove the corresponding values from an object or an array.
-Useful in scenarios where something is calling your APIs that you don't have full control over, such as a frontend platform.
+Useful in scenarios where something is sending data to your APIs that you don't have full control over, such as a frontend platform that always sends empty strings or null values.

 parent value